umanit/life-page-bundle/README.md

 ### `MessengerChecker`

-Using a messenger transport, and only if it's an instance of `MessageCountAwareInterface`, tries to count available messages.
+Using a messenger transport, and only if it’s an instance of `MessageCountAwareInterface`, tries to count available messages.

 #### Automatic configuration